 If you can keep it for free or with a low minimum balance, do so just in case.
-If it costs you money or you have to keep a minimum balance, wait one month after you switch to make sure you’ve switched all your stuff to your new bank, and you are happy using it, then close your old one.
+If it costs you money or you have to keep a minimum balance, wait one month after you switch to make sure you’ve switched all your stuff to your new bank, then close your old one.
 You can also call them up and see if they can ‘downgrade’ your account to something that requires a lower or no minimum balance.
 Make sure to emphasize that you’re either gonna do that or close your account entirely, and they’ll likely play ball.

 If you can, make sure to transfer all of the money out your old account even if you keep the account— after a month to make sure no bills are still hitting it– so that your Big Bank can’t take it later if they change their fees policy.

 (They will someday once they realize they’re not making any money off you.
 Bank of America did this to my ‘free’ checking account I had kept open years after I’d switched to Capital One, so I promptly closed that account when they stole most of the $20 I had foolishly left sitting in it…)

 Do all big banks suck?
 What about credit unions?

 Yes, all traditional big banks suck.
 This includes TD Bank, Chase, etc. Credit unions treat their customers better and have better fee structures, but they just haven’t kept up with technological advances and only have a tiny fraction of features for fully-functional financial freedom for folks like us.

 So, what are you waiting for?
 At least take 10 minutes now to set up your Capital One accounts for free (there’s no risk!) to lower the barrier to start using them later.

 If you’re feeling energized, read my post after you set up your new accounts on how to use Ally savings accounts + your employer’s direct deposit to automate your savings goals.